 Thanks to our class-expansion project, students now have the option to spend their last two years of training at our Springfield Clinical Campus, which operates in partnership CoxHealth and Mercy health systems.
 Learn more about our campus in Springfield, Missouri, and our class-expansion project.

 We’re guided by a strong commitment to our students and ensuring they have a strong commitment to the patients they serve.
 Learn about key characteristics of our graduates.
-View our mission for medical education, our vision statement for medical education and our foundation values for medical education.
+View our mission and educational goal statements for medical education, our vision statement for medical education and our foundation values for medical education.

 Years One and Two